Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Method

-\paragraph{Data filtering} During filtering, \FTone is used to predict the output of the given synthetic example using $k$ tries.
-If the output cannot be predicted at least once, it is assumed the example is low quality and is not included in the final curated dataset.
+The filtering step consists of using the fine-tuned model \FTone{} to predict the output of the question in the synthetic example for $k$ tries.
+If the output cannot be predicted, it is assumed that the example is low quality and is not included in the final curated dataset.

+\textbf{MHQA and TQA} In both cases, we check if the predicted answer given by \FTone{} matches the original answer in the synthetically generated example.
+If after $k = 3$ tries the model has not provided the correct answer, we discard the entry.